Vinilificio/vinilificio.com/en/single-copy.md

 ![infographic vinili formati standard](/img/inphografic-vinyl-special-format-en.png)

 #### Audio files and important advice
-You can record more or less any type of audio signal on vinyl.
-However, to ensure high quality, we suggest following these important indications.
+More or less any kind of audio signal can be recorded on vinyl.
+To obtain good quality, however, it is advisable to follow a few important guidelines.

-Remember that the better the quality of the audio master, the better the quality of the vinyl engraving will be.
+Remember that the better the quality of the master, the better the quality of the audio recorded on vinyl.
+We always recommend appropriate mastering for vinyl.

-We can transfer any audio file i.e. wav, aiff, flac, mp3 etc. on vinyl.
+We accept any type of digital audio format. wav, aiff, mp3...

+<i>For best performance we strongly recommend .wav or .aiff format. </i>

+If you really want to transfer on vinyl compressed files formats such as mp3, do not convert them to any other file format.

 **Low freqeunces:**